Best Poster Awards

 All posters will be eligible for nomination for this award provided they meet the following requirements:

-- It is required that an author be registered for the Conference and in attendance to present details and answer questions during the 3-hour designated session time.
+- It is required that an author be registered for the Conference and submit a short video (up to 90 seconds) in a pre-recorded presentation.
+Additional details will be posted later.

-- Selections will be based on the level of the research, quality of the poster, and clarity of the presentation.
+- Selections, made by Poster Session Chairs, will be based on the level of the research, quality of the poster, and clarity of the presentation.
+Award winners will be announced during the Conference and prominently displayed on the Conference website.

 Congratulations to the 2019 MMM Conference Best Poster Award Winners!